pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.5.12 =

+Fixed: Bug where the texts of edited stories did not appear correctly in the "Show story texts for copying" popup window on the "Explore Patterns" page.
+Fixed: Bug where annotations might not match existing stories correctly during import and bulk changes.

 = 1.5.11 =